-Ever had to stopover an airport and wait hours for your connecting flight?
-A plan will determine whether your temporary stay in the airport will be dull stay, a terrifying nightmare, or an awesome time.
+Ever had to stopover an airport and wait hours for your connecting flight? make plans for your extended stay to pass the time faster.

 Two to Four Hour Layover